 They offer laundry service!
 How neat.
 Call and they will pick up your bag of laundry and do it for you!
 This is a special service if you stay in one of the cabins.
 You can also do your own laundry as well.

 As you see, the cabins weren’t quite finished during our visit.
-When the campground opens, there will be white fencing around the bottom of each cabin and pretty landscaping.
+When the campground opens, there will be white fencing with fence company around the bottom of each cabin and pretty landscaping.

 Check out our video walk-through of the cabin